-The purposes of the 2012 Share Option Scheme and the 2022 Share Option Scheme (together, the "Share Option Schemes") are to enable HLP to grant options to selected participants as incentives or rewards for their contributions to HLP and its subsidiaries (the "HLP Group"), to attract skilled and experienced personnel, to incentivize them to remain with the HLP Group and to motivate them to strive for the future development and expansion of the HLP Group by providing them with the opportunity to acquire equity interest in HLP.
+The purposes of the Share Option Schemes are to enable the Company to grant options to selected participants as incentives or rewards for their contributions to the Group, to attract skilled and experienced personnel, to incentivize them to remain with the Group and to motivate them to strive for the future development and expansion of the Group by providing them with the opportunity to acquire equity interest in the Company.

-Under the Share Option Schemes, the board of directors of HLP is authorized to grant options to selected participants, including employees and directors of any company in the HLP Group, subject to the terms and conditions as the board of directors of HLP may specify on a case-by-case basis or generally.
+Under the Share Option Schemes, the Board is authorized to grant options to selected participants, including employees and directors of any company in the Group, subject to the terms and conditions as the Board may specify on a case-by-case basis or generally.

-Pursuant to the resolutions passed by the shareholders of the Company and HLP at their respective annual general meetings held on April 27, 2022, the 2022 Share Option Scheme was adopted on the same date.
+Pursuant to the resolutions passed by the shareholders of HLG and the Company at their respective annual general meetings held on April 27, 2022, the 2022 Share Option Scheme was adopted on the same date.
 Upon the adoption of the 2022 Share Option Scheme, the 2012 Share Option Scheme was terminated.
 The 2022 Share Option Scheme became effective for a period of 10 years commencing from the date of adoption.
 As at January 1, 2023, no further share option shall be granted under the 2012 Share Option Scheme and the total number of share options available for grant under the 2022 Share Option Scheme was 337,444,550.

 During the year, 54,569,000 options were granted under the 2022 Share Option Scheme.
 As at December 31, 2023, the total number of share options available for grant under the 2022 Share Option Scheme was 282,875,550.
-As at the date of this annual report, the total number of shares available for issue in respect of the share options granted under the 2012 Share Option Scheme and the 2022 Share Option Scheme were 210,922,500 and 52,978,000, respectively, representing approximately 4.7% and 1.2% of the total number of issued shares of HLP.
-As at the date of this annual report, the total number of shares available for issue in respect of which options may be granted under the 2022 Share Option Scheme is 282,875,550, representing approximately 6.29% of the total number of issued shares of HLP.
+As at the date of this annual report, the total number of shares available for issue in respect of the share options granted under the 2012 Share Option

+Scheme and the 2022 Share Option Scheme were 210,922,500 and 52,978,000, respectively, representing approximately 4.7% and 1.2% of the total number of issued shares of the Company.
+As at the date of this annual report, the total number of shares available for issue in respect of which options may be granted under the 2022 Share Option Scheme is 282,875,550, representing approximately 6.29% of the total number of issued shares of the Company.

-The total number of HLP shares issued and to be issued upon exercise of options (including both exercised and outstanding) granted to each participant under the 2012 Share Option Scheme and the 2022 Share Option Scheme in any 12-month period shall not exceed 1% of HLP shares in issue.
+The total number of shares issued and to be issued upon exercise of options (including both exercised and outstanding) granted to each participant under the 2012 Share Option Scheme and the 2022 Share Option Scheme in any 12-month period shall not exceed 1% of the shares of the Company in issue.

-The number of HLP shares that may be issued in respect of options granted under all Share Option Schemes during the year divided by the weighted average number of HLP ordinary shares in issue for the year is 0.02.
+The number of shares that may be issued in respect of options granted under all share option schemes during the year divided by the weighted average number of ordinary shares in issue for the year is 0.02.
 The Share Option Schemes do not provide for any minimum vesting period.
-The vesting period, the period open for acceptance of the option and amount payable thereon, the exercisable period and the number of HLP shares subject to each option under the Share Option Schemes are determined by the board of directors of HLP at the time of grant.
-The exercise price of the options is determined by the board of directors of HLP at the time of grant, and shall not be less than the higher of the nominal value of HLP shares, the closing price of HLP shares at the date of grant and the average closing price of HLP shares for the 5 business days immediately preceding the date of grant.
+The vesting period, the period open for acceptance of the option and amount payable thereon, the exercisable period and the number of shares subject to each option under the Share Option Schemes are determined by the Board at the time of grant.
+The exercise price of the options is determined by the Board at the time of grant, and shall not be less than the higher of the nominal value of shares, the closing price of shares at the date of grant and the average closing price of shares for the 5 business days immediately preceding the date of grant.